rgilks/pongo/README.md

 - Paddles not moving: Check browser console for WebSocket errors
 - Ball not visible: Hard refresh (Cmd+Shift+R) to clear cache
-- Lag: Server runs at 60 Hz, broadcasts at 20 Hz, client interpolates for smooth 60fps
+- Lag: Server runs at 60 Hz, broadcasts at 20 Hz, client interpolates for smooth 120 fps rendering

 ## Performance